-Chapter 7 of the Federal Bankruptcy Reform Act deals with liquidation.
+Chapter 7 of the Federal Bankruptcy Reform Act of 1978 deals with liquidation.
 It (1) provides safeguards against fraud by the debtor, (2) provides for an equitable distribution of the debtor's assets among the creditors, and (3) allows insolvent debtors to discharge all their obligations and thus be able to start new businesses unhampered by the burdens of prior debt.
 However, formal liquidation is time-consuming and costly, and it extinguishes the business.

-The distribution of assets in a liquidation under Chapter 7 is governed by the following priority of claims:
+The distribution of assets in a liquidation under Chapter 7 is governed by the following priority of claims.

 - 1. Past-due property taxes. - 2.
 Secured creditors, who are entitled to the proceeds of the sale of specific property pledged for a lien or a mortgage.
-If the proceeds from the sale of the pledged property do not fully satisfy a secured creditor's claim, the remaining balance is treated as a general creditor claim (see Item 10 below). - 3.
+If the proceeds from the sale of the pledged property do not fully satisfy a secured creditor's claim, the remaining balance is treated as a general creditor claim (see Item 10 below).15 - 3.
 Legal fees and other expenses to administer and operate the bankrupt firm.
 These costs include legal fees incurred in trying to reorganize. - 4.
 Expenses incurred after an involuntary case has begun but before a trustee is appointed. - 5.
-Wages due workers if earned within 3 months prior to the filing of the petition in bankruptcy.
+Wages due workers if earned within 3 months prior to the filing of the petition for bankruptcy.
 The amount of wages is limited to \$2,000 per employee. - 6.
 Claims for unpaid contributions to employee pension plans that should have been paid within 6 months prior to filing.
-These claims, plus wages in Item 5, may not exceed the \$2,000-per-wage-earner limit. - 7.
+These claims, plus wages in Item 5, may not exceed the limit of \$2,000 per wage earner. - 7.
 Unsecured claims for customer deposits.
 These claims are limited to a maximum of \$900 per individual. - 8.
-Taxes due to federal, state, county, and other government agencies. - 9.
-Unfunded pension plan liabilities.
-These liabilities have a claim above that of the general creditors for an amount up to 30% of the common and preferred equity, and any remaining unfunded pension claims rank with the general creditors. - 10.
-General, or unsecured, creditors.
-Holders of trade credit, unsecured loans, the unsatisfied portion of secured loans, and debenture bonds are classified as general creditors.
-Holders of subordinated debt also fall into this category, but they must turn over required amounts to the senior debt.
+Taxes due to federal, state, county, and other government agencies.